uym2/TreeShrink/README.md

 - **Inputs**:
     - One or more phylogenetic trees with branch lengths.
 If more than one, the trees should be on overlapping sets of species (though missing data are allowed).
-    - Optional: A number `k` ≤ the total number of species.
+    - Optional: a number `k` ≤ the total number of species.
     - Optional: a selection of one of the three implemented algorithms for outlier detection.
     - Optional: a false positive tolerance rate, α
-    - Optiona: A set of alignments, from which, shrunk sequences will be removed
+    - Optiona: a set of alignments, from which, shrunk sequences will be removed
 - **Outputs**:
     - The removing sets: the set of species to be removed from each input tree to maximally reduce its diameter for each of the removal sizes 1, 2, ..., k.
-    - A final suggested list of species to be removed from each input tree, computed based on the selected statistical test.
+    - The removing list: the final suggested list of species to be removed from each input tree, computed based on the selected statistical test.
     - The shrunk trees: the input trees with the suggested leaves removed.
-    - If alignments provided, the filtered alignments with suggested leaves removed.
+    - The filtered alignments: the input alignments (if provided) with suggested leaves removed.

 Note that the tree diameter is the maximum distance between any two leaves of the tree.
 When multiple trees are available (e.g., gene trees), the statistical tests can use the information from all genes to decide what branches are too long.